cpbotha/cpbotha.github.io/content/posts/2003-07-21-itk-python-now-with-exceptions.md

 ---
 After far too many hours staring at [Cable][1] and [Swig][2] code, I can now catch [ITK][3] C++ exceptions as Python exceptions.
 Yes, of course the resultant patch is pitifully small.
 See [my posting][4].

-Once again I have come to the conclusion that a _good_ source-analysing code editor such as [Visual Slickedit][5] is invaluable when trying to understand other people&#8217;s complex projects.
+Once again I have come to the conclusion that a _good_ source-analysing code editor such as [Visual Slickedit][5] is invaluable when trying to understand other people’s complex projects.

  [1]: http://public.kitware.com/Cable/HTML/Index.html
  [2]: http://www.swig.org/